manateeit/mit-psa/docs/workflow.md

 - **Data Validation:**
   - Input data and templates are validated to prevent injection attacks.
-  - Use of Protobuf ensures structured and expected data formats.
+  - Strong TypeScript types ensure structured and expected data formats.

 - **Sensitive Information:**
   - Secure handling of credentials and API keys (e.g., in `Office365ReceiverNode`).